Camera lucida: Microscopy

-As recently as until the 1980s, the camera lucida was still a standard tool of microscopists.
+As recently as the 1980s, the camera lucida was still a standard tool of microscopists.
 It is still a key tool in the field of palaeontology.
 Until very recently, photomicrographs were expensive to reproduce.
 Furthermore, in many cases, a clear illustration of the structure that the microscopist wished to document was much easier to produce by drawing than by micrography.
 Thus, most routine histological and microanatomical illustrations in textbooks and research papers were camera lucida drawings rather than photomicrographs.
 The camera lucida is still used as the most common method among neurobiologists for drawing brain structures, although it is recognised to have limitations.
 "For decades in cellular neuroscience, camera lucida hand drawings have constituted essential illustrations. (...)
 The limitations of camera lucida can be avoided by the procedure of digital reconstruction".
 Of particular concern is distortion, and new digital methods are being introduced which can limit or remove this, "computerized techniques result in far fewer errors in data transcription and analysis than the camera lucida procedure".
 It is also regularly used in biological taxonomy.